datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 Now run a command like the one one below if it has been published to Zenodo.
 It will re-open the published record, set embargo and publish it again with the embargo date.
 You can find the deposition_id in the stash_engine_zenodo_copies table.
+The zenodo_copy_id is the id from that same table.
 ```
 # the arguments are 1) resource_id, 2) deposition_id at zenodo, 3) date, 4) zenodo_copy_id
 RAILS_ENV=production bundle exec rake dev_ops:embargo_zenodo 97683 4407065 2021-12-31 12342